callysto/training-manual-live/infovis.md

 [A gallery](http://conceptviz.github.io/#/e30=) of concept visualizations.

+[Callysto Shorts Jupyter Book](https://callysto.github.io/shorts-book/intro.html) of commonly used code in our notebooks.

 P.S.
 If you would like to learn more about information visualization, reach out to India (india@pims.math.ca), she works in an infovis lab.
 Special thanks to Madison Elliott for providing many of these infovis outlines.